BarracudaX/animeshka/README.md

 # animeshka
-Animeshka - project written in ktor that resembles myanimelist.
+Animeshka - project written using spring framework that resembles myanimelist.